 5. Patients have unpredictable behaviors and needs

-Best practices to achieve high reliability
+Best practices to become a high reliability organization

 - Did usage produce the appropriate patient length of stay?